TykTechnologies/tyk-operator/docs/portal/graphql_api.md

 This example publishes GraphQL API on Tyk Portal

 ### 1. Create GraphQL API
-    GraphQL API can be deployed by setting graphql field of API Definitions.
+GraphQL API can be deployed by setting `graphql` field of API Definitions.

 It has following mandatory subfields
-    1. enabled: Enabled indicates if GraphQL proxy should be enabled.
+* **enabled:** Enabled indicates if GraphQL proxy should be enabled.
-    2. execution_mode: The mode of a GraphQL API.
+* **execution_mode:** The mode of a GraphQL API.
 There are two types: `proxyOnly` and `executionEngine`.
-    - proxyOnly: There is one single upstream which is a GraphQL API and Tyk proxies it.
+    - **proxyOnly:** There is one single upstream which is a GraphQL API and Tyk proxies it.
-    - executionEngine: It lets you to configure your own GraphQL API with multiple data sources.
+    - **executionEngine:** It lets you to configure your own GraphQL API with multiple data sources.
 This means that you will compose your own schema.
-    3. schema: The GraphQL schema of your API is saved in this variable in SDL format.
+* **schema:** The GraphQL schema of your API is saved in this variable in SDL format.

+#### Example
-    Here is an example which creates GraphQL API which proxies request to [https://countries.trevorblades.com/](https://countries.trevorblades.com/) and has Standard Auth type.
+Here is an example which creates GraphQL API which proxies request to [https://countries.trevorblades.com/](https://countries.trevorblades.com/) and has standard auth type.

 ```yaml
 apiVersion: tyk.tyk.io/v1alpha1